 Therein, is arguably Sling TV’s ultimate selling point.
 Unlike other services, Sling TV provides enough options and routes to ensure a subscriber can create a package that suits their needs.
 For those simply looking for basic access to live TV channels, the two base packages offer a good enough level, at low enough prices.

 Sling TV is not going to be for everyone.
 For those that are willing to spend more, expect premium features, or a greater selection of premium channels, then Sling TV is unlikely to be a good choice.
 Yes, they can create a package that meets their needs, but other services offer more value at the higher price points overall.

 However, for those new to live TV streaming, or anyone looking to save as much money as possible each month, Sling TV offers plenty of value at a lower starting cost.
 It is only slightly more expensive than Philo and includes channels that will be important to some subscribers.
 At the current base prices, Sling TV offers cheap, but essential live TV.

-Read more: How to cancel Sling TV
+Read more: How to cancel or pause Sling TV

 For those familiar with Sling TV or live TV streaming in general, Sling TV is a service that provides access to live TV channels over the internet.
 As a result, consumers will need a reliable internet connection, as well as a device that’s compatible with Sling TV.